Helperbird/website/src/pages/support/how-to-use-reader-mode-to-remove-website-distractions-in-chrome-firefox-edge.md

 isBlog: true
 blog_cat: Support guide
 youtubeId: PfILiWebkuc
-cardTitle: How to use reader mode to remove website distractions in Chrome, Firefox & Edge
+cardTitle: How to use Reading Mode to remove website distractions in Chrome, Firefox & Edge
 blog_snip:
-  How to use  Reader Mode to remove website distractions in Chrome, Firefox & Edge extension.
+  How to use  Reading Mode to remove website distractions in Chrome, Firefox & Edge extension.
 By Helperbird.
 ---